TosbackCgusBridge-Bot/CGUs-versions/Coach/Privacy Policy.md

+Click here for Global Privacy Policies.
 Security &.
 Privacy

-Coach, Inc. (the "Company") and our brands value your trust.
-We collect certain information when you visit our U.S. site www.coach.com (the “Site”), in order to improve your shopping experience and allow us to better communicate with you regarding our products and services.
+Coach, Inc. (the "Company") and our brands value your trust.We collect certain information when you visit our U.S. site www.coach.com (the "Site"), in order to improve your shopping experience and allow us to better communicate with you regarding our products and services.
 This privacy policy is intended to assist you in understanding what information we gather when you visit the Site, how we use that information, and the safeguards we have in place to protect the information.
 This privacy policy only applies to information we collect at www.coach.com.

 By using and submitting information to our Site, you are agreeing that we may collect, use and disclose the information we collect in accordance with the purposes and uses identified in this policy.
 For other terms and conditions that apply to your use of the Site, please review our Legal Statement.